grishick/pydantic-airtable/examples/agentic_researcher/README.md

 # Agentic Researcher Example

-This example demonstrates a sophisticated AI-powered research assistant that combines OpenAI's language models with AirTable's database capabilities to conduct structured research workflows.
+This example demonstrates an AI-powered research assistant that combines OpenAI's language models with AirTable's database capabilities to conduct structured research workflows.

 ## 🎯 What This Example Shows